-With controller firmware version 6.15.xx.xx , the DS4800 storage subsystem utilizes all of the available data cache memory installed in each controller blade for I/O caching.
+With controller firmware version 6.15.xx.xx, the DS4800 storage subsystem utilizes all of the available data cache memory installed in each controller blade for I/O caching.
 (With controller firmware version 06.14.xx.xx, the DS4800 uses only the first 1 GB of the installed data cache memory per controller for I/O caching.)

-Controller firmware versions 6.14.xx.xx and 6.15.xx.xx support: DS4800 storage subsystem (only) All of the features listed in "Controller firmware 6.10: New features" on page 8 and "Controller firmware 6.12: New features."
+Controller firmware versions 6.14.xx.xx and 6.15.xx.xx support:

+"Controller firmware 6.12: New features" on page 9.